 Tropicana Field, Sunken Gardens, Tampa Bay Walk of Fame, Baseball Boulevard, and Tampa Bay Times' Walk Through History.

 Arts & Culture

 Festival of States celebration, Mainsail Arts Festival, American Stage in the Park, Artsalive!
-Museum Week, Florida Orchestra in the Park, and Dr. Martin Luther King Jr. national parade and band festival.
+Museum Day, Florida Orchestra in the Park, and the Dr. Martin Luther King Jr. Drum Major for Justice parade.